Jonathan Wong: Biography

 In April 2013, released his first single of the year "跳火坑 Double Down".

-In February 2014, Jonathan released "你最好 All of You".
+In February 2014, Wong released "你最好 All of You".

-On September 29, 2014, Jonathan released his fifth album "A Fighter's Confession 戰士。告白" on iTunes Worldwide.
+On September 29, 2014, Wong released his fifth album A Fighter's Confession 戰士。告白 on iTunes Worldwide.
 The album includes 14 songs, including chart-topping No.1 songs "跳火坑 Double Down", "你最好 All of You", and "千色 Fighting For".
 "Fighting For", which was also the name of the short musical, was selected by the Hanoi International Film Festival 2014 to premiere in Asia, and was the only Hong Kong short film to be in competition with 30 other shorts.

-In addition to singing and hosting TV talk shows, Jonathan also acts in TV dramas and films.
-His roles include: a policeman in "Tales from the Dark Part 1″; a martial arts fighter in "Ip Man: The Final Fight" (葉問: 終極一戰); a terrorist in a TVB action drama series "Tiger Cubs 2 (飛虎2)"; an adroit young entrepreneur in "Queen Divas" (新抱喜相逢); and a law enforcer in "The Battles of Tomorrow" (再戰明天).
+In addition to singing and hosting TV talk shows, Wong also acts in TV dramas and films.
+His roles include: a policeman in Tales from the Dark Part 1; a martial arts fighter in Ip Man: The Final Fight (葉問: 終極一戰); a terrorist in a TVB action drama series Tiger Cubs 2 (飛虎2); an adroit young entrepreneur in Queen Divas (新抱喜相逢); and a law enforcer in The Battles of Tomorrow (再戰明天).

-In "Limelight Years" (2015), Jonathan plays an exceptionally gifted musician driven to the edge of his sanity by the pressures of life under the limelight.
-The role not only helped Jon earn his first "Best Supporting Actor in a Television Drama" nomination, it also earned him a part in Johnnie To's thriller "Three" (2016), which was critically acclaimed by local and international media critics including: The Hollywood Reporter and Variety.
+In Limelight Years (2015), Wong plays an exceptionally gifted musician driven to the edge of his sanity by the pressures of life under the limelight.
+The role not only helped Wong earn his first "Best Supporting Actor in a Television Drama" nomination, it also earned him a part in Johnnie To's thriller Three (2016), which was critically acclaimed by local and international media critics including: The Hollywood Reporter and Variety.

-In 2016, Jonathan joined the largest original singer-songwriting competition in the world, Sing My Song, which was aired extensively in China CCTV-3.
+In 2016, Wong joined the largest original singer-songwriting competition in the world, Sing My Song, which was aired extensively in China CCTV-3.
 He joined Chinese R&B legend David Tao's songwriting team and was the only Hong Kong representative to make it into the top 6 of his team.
-On the same year, the song “Beyond Borders” that he composed for singer Karen Mok has gathered more than 35 million click-through rate online.
+On the same year, the song "Beyond Borders" that he composed for singer Karen Mok has gathered more than 35 million click-through rate online.
 Since then, he has the privilege to have written songs for Karen Mok, Sammi Zheng, and China's pop boy band XNINE, etc.

-In the past 2 years, Jonathan completed filming for motion pictures "Love Only" (2018), co-starring Korean pop idol Seung-ri, from BIG BANG; "The House of Rising Sons" (2018), a story based on legendary Hong Kong band, The Wynners; as well as the Dynasty Warriors (2020).
+In the past 2 years, Wong completed filming for motion pictures Love Only (2018), co-starring Korean pop idol Seungri, from BigBang; The House of Rising Sons (2018), a story based on legendary Hong Kong band, The Wynners; as well as the Dynasty Warriors (2020).

-He has also finished filming three television series "OMG, Your Honour" (2018) of which he plays a talented young barrister searching for himself in the challenging world of law; a romantic comedy, "Wonder Women" (2019) in which he plays an entrepreneur who gives up everything to win the affections of a jaded businesswoman; and an action TV series "Airport Security Unit (ASU)" (2020) where he plays an amiable yet effective member of the airport special forces unit.
+He has also finished filming three television series OMG, Your Honour (2018) of which he plays a talented young barrister searching for himself in the challenging world of law; a romantic comedy, Wonder Women (2019) in which he plays an entrepreneur who gives up everything to win the affections of a jaded businesswoman; and an action TV series Airport Security Unit (ASU) (2020) where he plays an amiable yet effective member of the airport special forces unit.